tuckmeng/Collatz/README.md

 This second conjecture is true.

-If we agree with above and accept the second conjecture as true, the first conjecture must be true because the possible numbers for 3n+1 is a subset of all possible numbers for n+1 (because n+1 is basically is the list of all even numbers if n is the list of all odd numbers).
+If we agree with above and accept the second conjecture as true, the first conjecture must be true because the possible numbers for 3n+1 is a subset of all possible numbers for n+1 (because n+1 basically is the list of all even numbers if n is the list of all odd numbers).
 In short, if the full set follows the conjecture, so would a subset of the full set.

 Learnt about this problem from the prime minister of my country Singapore.
 The news article is here: https://www.straitstimes.com/singapore/pm-lee-spending-some-vacation-time-on-the-collatz-conjecture-5-things-about-the-unsolved